carlos-lopez-garces/carlos-lopez-garces.github.io/index.md

   See <a class="heading flip-title" href="/projects/">Projects</a> for more
 </p>

-My personal projects include a physically-based offline renderer (CPBRT), a real-time DirectX 12 toy renderer (CDXR), and various HLSL and GLSL shaders featuring well-known rendering techniques.
+My personal projects include a physically-based offline renderer (CPBRT), a real-time DirectX12 toy renderer (CDXR), and various HLSL and GLSL shaders featuring well-known rendering techniques.

 This year (2023), I've been learning Vulkan and modern rendering techniques through [*Mastering Graphics Programming with Vulkan*](https://www.packtpub.com/product/mastering-graphics-programming-with-vulkan/9781803244792){:target="_blank"}, a fantastic book altogether: GPU-driven rendering, meshlets, clustered deferred rendering, DDGI, and frame graphs (which blew my mind).
 I've written a little bit about this in my **[Vulkan Renderer Study](/_projects/vulkan.md)**.
 I have also worked on a few interactive graphics and animation projects of the ***[MSE in Computer Graphics](https://www.cis.upenn.edu/graduate/program-offerings/mse-in-computer-graphics-and-game-technology/){:target="_blank"}*** at UPenn.